 - A. Where any Department or VHA policy expressly conflicts with this Contract, this Contract shall govern.
-Portions of Department or VHA policy, including Directives/Handbooks, which do not conflict with this Contract will remain in force. - B. All local and national VA policies, including, but not limited to, standard operating procedures, guidelines which affect personnel policies, practices or working conditions of RNs will not be added, eliminated or modified without bargaining as appropriate when such a duty to bargain is triggered by the Federal Service Labor-Management Relations Statute (the Statute). - C. Nothing in this provision is intended to waive the NNU's right to demand to bargain, or to satisfy the Department's obligation to bargain upon demand, over any change(s) in working conditions when such a duty to bargain is triggered by the Statute.
+Portions of Department or VHA policy, including Directives/Handbooks, which do not conflict with this Contract will remain in force. - B. All local and national VA policies, including, but not limited to, standard operating procedures, guidelines which affect personnel policies, practices or working conditions of RNs will not be added, eliminated or modified without bargaining as appropriate consistent with Article 51 Mid-term Bargaining when such a duty to bargain is triggered by the Federal Service Labor-Management Relations Statute (the Statute). - C. Nothing in this provision is intended to waive the NNU's right to demand to bargain, consistent with Article 51 Mid-term Bargaining or to satisfy the Department's obligation to bargain upon demand, over any change(s) in working conditions when such a duty to bargain is triggered by the Statute.